wiwinsigall/weather_project/README.md

 ## Deployment
 ### Save Model
-The trained model is saved using the command `model.save('weather_model.h5')` to allow for reuse without retraining.
-The model is then downloaded from Google Colab using `files.download()` for deployment to the web application.
+The trained model is saved using the command model.save('weather_model.h5') to allow for reuse without retraining.
+The model is then downloaded from Google Colab using files.download() for deployment to the web application.

 ### Flask Application 🖥️
-Next, a project folder named `WEATHER_PROJECT` is created, which contains the following files:
+Next, a project folder named WEATHER_PROJECT is created, which contains the following files:
-- `app.py`: The main Flask application file.
+- app.py              : The main Flask application file.
-- `weather_model.h5`: The trained CNN model.
+- weather_model.h5    : The trained CNN model.
-- `classes.txt`: A file containing the class labels (sunny, cloudy, and rainy).
+- classes.txt         : A file containing the class labels (sunny, cloudy, and rainy).
-- `requirements.txt`: A file listing the project dependencies.
+- requirements.txt    : A file listing the project dependencies.
-- `templates/index.html`: The main HTML page (frontend).
+- templates/index.html: The main HTML page (frontend).
-- `static/uploads`: A folder to temporarily store uploaded images.
+- static/uploads      : A folder to temporarily store uploaded images.

 #### Flask Application Workflow
 1. **Upload Image:** Users can upload sky images in JPG, JPEG, or PNG format.